Company News

 “The proposed development, in a highly sought-after location near the British and Japanese Embassies, is attracting considerable interest from investors,” said the firm.

-Nairobi is currently enjoying a huge demand for high quality office space, thanks to an influx of global corporation in the mining sector and others establishing regional offices in the city.
+Nairobi is enjoying a huge demand for high-quality office space, thanks to an influx of global corporations in the mining sector and others establishing regional offices in the city.

-According to a recent report by Knight Frank, Nairobi was ranked top in a list of 16 cities across Africa, Asia and Middle East, that measured the rate of increase in office space rent.
+According to a report by Knight Frank, Nairobi was ranked top in a list of 16 cities across Africa, Asia, and the Middle East, that measured the rate of increase in office space rent.

 In 2012, office space rent in Nairobi’s high-end areas rose by 17.9 per cent against the 5.1 per cent global average, said the Knight Frank report.

-Thanks to the high returns, high-end office is attracting both local and international investors, who are building office blocks targeting multinationals.
+Thanks to the high returns, high-end offices are attracting both local and international investors, who are building office blocks targeting multinationals.

-Last week, the Business Daily reported that Reliance Industries, a company associated with India’s riches man Mukesh Ambani had acquired combined 27.5 acres in various high-end estates in Nairobi for commercial office development.
+Last week, the Business Daily reported that Reliance Industries, a company associated with India’s richest man Mukesh Ambani had acquired a combined 27.5 acres in various high-end estates in Nairobi for commercial office development.

 Reliance Industries has so far developed two properties in Nairobi; Delta Centre (Upper Hill) which was sold to the World Bank and Delta Towers (Westlands) which was sold to the University of Nairobi and PricewaterhouseCoopers.